 4. Never give up.

-It doesn’t matter what age you happen to be, it’s never too late to incorporate strength training into your weekly fitness routine – you just need to be willing to adapt it according to your specific circumstances, and don’t forget to obtain the OK from your family doctor before starting this type of anti-aging program.
+It doesn’t matter what age you happen to be, it’s never too late to incorporate strength training into your weekly fitness routine – you just need to be willing to adapt it according to your specific circumstances, and don’t forget to obtain the OK from your family doctor before starting this type of anti-ageing program.

-For seniors starting an exercise program you first have to assess your needs, your current capabilities and then the risks involved so seek some professional advice before starting out.
+For seniors starting an exercise program you first have to assess your needs, your current capabilities, and then the risks involved so seek some professional advice before starting out.

-By regularly engaging in a fitness program to make sure that your body stays strong you will be helping to maintain your independence for many years to come because it’s been proven that resistance exercise reverses aging in human skeletal muscle.
+By regularly engaging in a fitness program to make sure your body stays strong you will be helping to maintain your independence for many years to come because it’s been proven that resistance exercise reverses aging in human skeletal muscle.

 It is also very important to recognize the fact that one of the strongest predictors of longevity is fitness.

 But I believe that in this day and age it’s not enough just to live longer.
 The goal is to approach your 80’s and 90’s living a full and active life and not living in a long-term care facility with little quality of life.
-Worth thinking about don’t you reckon?

 Cheers – John – your Active Ageing Mentor and Coach.